Tech-Modernization/demo-application/README.md

         GCP_PROJECT = jagendra-atal-prakash-contino
         IMAGE_NAME = demo-application

-2) deployment.yaml file is the only place where 2 variables (IMAGE & VERSION) have to be substituted e.g.
+2) deployment.yaml file is the only place where 2 variables (IMAGE & VERSION) have to be substituted which is done already as given below

         cat k8s/*.yaml | envsubst | kubectl apply -f -

 3) After successful pipeline run, find IP of the ingress and then create a Cloud DNS Zone using that IP.
-This is specific to GCP and for exposing to public using your domain name e.g. I have created domain as https://testmynewapplication.tk/
+This is for exposing application to public using your domain name e.g. I have created domain as https://testmynewapplication.tk/

          kubectl get ingress demo-ingress